adityapawar327/Surveillance_System/README.md

 - **Twilio SMS Alerts**: Get instant notifications when someone enters or leaves the monitored area.
 - **GPU Acceleration**: Automatically uses your NVIDIA GPU for maximum performance (if available).
 - **Customizable Settings**: Adjust detection confidence, area threshold, patience, and more from the UI.
-- **Automatic Video Saving**: Output video during detection events is automatically saved on your device for later review.
+- **Automatic Video Saving**: Output video during detection events is automatically saved on your device for later review in a folder named `surveillance_outputs` (created automatically if it doesn't exist).
+- **Amazon S3 Cloud Upload**: After each detection event, the recorded video is uploaded from the local `surveillance_outputs` folder to your configured Amazon S3 bucket using `boto3`.
+The public S3 URL for each video is sent to you via Twilio SMS for instant remote access, so you can view your surveillance videos from anywhere.
+- **Advanced Video Compression**: Videos are automatically compressed before upload using smart, multi-codec compression (H.265/HEVC, AV1, VP9, and advanced H.264/x264) for optimal quality and size.
+The system auto-selects the best codec and compression level based on file size and your target reduction.
+- **Concurrent & Optimized S3 Uploads**: Supports multi-threaded, thread-safe, and multipart S3 uploads for fast, reliable cloud storage.
+Batch upload all videos in `surveillance_outputs` with a single function call.
+Upload progress tracking is available.
+- **Detection Event Logging**: All detection events (entry/exit times, video URL, SMS status) are logged to a daily log file for audit and review.

 ---